eblabs/eblabs_community/docs/PackageManager/PackageManager.md

 # Troubleshooting

 ## Pre-Maya 2017u5 Installation
 We are working to improve the install process for older versions of Maya.
-Here is a work around to help when the drag and drop installer isnt recognized.
+Here is a work around to help when the drag and drop installer isn't recognized.

 | Steps | |
 | --- | --- |